Projects & Grant Recipients

 DETAILS

-The project Nandamojo Association wants to carry out is a soil and organic fertilizer station.
-This is a small building with different areas to store tools (warehouse), store soil, mix soils and make compost.
+The priority project is the completion of a soil and organic fertilizer station to make compost creation more efficient and provide a safe, covered area in which volunteers can work.
 All visitors to the Guanacaste Water Center benefit from this project: local students, community service students, GLA program students, community volunteers, and foreign volunteers.
-They can be about 300 people.

 MORE INFORMATION